'I Voted' Stickers Pile Up In Emotional Tribute At Susan B. Anthony's Grave

 The activity is becoming something of a regular Election Day pilgrimage.

-As voters cast their ballots in the 2016 election, the first in U.S. history to feature a woman as a major party presidential nominee, so many people paid visits to her grave that hours had to be extended at New Hope Cemetery.
+As voters cast their ballots in the 2016 election, the first in U.S. history to feature a woman as a major party presidential nominee, so many people paid visits to her grave that hours had to be extended at Mount Hope Cemetery.

-As NPR's Rebecca Hersher pointed out, Anthony was not the only only noteworthy suffragist to be commemorated at the time.
-Elizabeth Cady Stanton and Ida B. Wells, among others, drew tributes of their own, as well.
+As NPR's Rebecca Hersher pointed out, Anthony was not the only noteworthy suffragist to be commemorated at the time.
+Elizabeth Cady Stanton and Ida B. Wells, among others, drew tributes of their own as well.

-This time around, after Hillary Clinton's defeat in 2016, there's no single female nominee inspiring national headlines; there are scores of them.
+This time around, after Hillary Clinton's defeat in 2016, there is no single female nominee inspiring national headlines — there are scores of them.

-Across both parties the names of 235 female candidates grace House ballots across the country, while another 22 women have run for the Senate.
+Across both parties the names of 235 female candidates grace House ballots across the country, while 22 more women have run for the Senate.
 Those numbers shatter the previous records set in 2012 and 2016.

-Note: A previous version of this story incorrectly gave the name of the cemetery where Susan B. Anthony is buried as New Hope Cemetery.
-It is Mount Hope Cemetery.